jnozzi/cocoadev.com/SiteContent/General/WordPad.markdown

-[[WordPad]] is a simple RTF text editor included with Microsoft Windows since around Windows 3.0.
+General/WordPad is a simple RTF text editor included with Microsoft Windows since around Windows 3.0.